gakhd625/routewise-web/README.md

-# 🚍 e-PARA: Smarter Commutes in the Philippines
+# 🚍 e-PARA: Enhanced Public Accessible Rides App

 **e-PARA** is a modern digital solution designed to enhance the commuting experience in the Philippines.
 It addresses common public transportation pain points such as: